scottymccormick/30-days-of-react/day-08/post.md

 From within this `prop`, we can define an object which has the key of a prop as the name of the prop we are defining and a value defines the type (or types) it should be defined as.

-For instance, the `Header` component we built a few days ago accepts a a prop called `title` and we expect it to be a string.
+For instance, the `Header` component we built a few days ago accepts a prop called `title` and we expect it to be a string.
 We can define it's type to be a string as such:

 > First, we'll need to `import` the `PropTypes` package from the `prop-types` package using the `import` keyword again:
 >